-In Baja, you have to be ready for all sorts situations.
+In Baja, you have to be ready for all sorts of weather situations.
 From blistering beach heat to chilly mountain air, the temperature can definitely be tricky and change rapidly.
-We discovered a love for ponchos and Baja sweaters.
+We rediscovered a love for ponchos and Baja sweaters.
 They actually make sense down there — they're easy to throw on and provide a comfy barrier against the brisk desert breezes.
 At any given moment you might find yourself exploring a charming colonial town or wandering around on a farm or eating in a ridiculously beautiful restaurant or drinking a cold beer at a local surf shop.
 If you go, plan for the unexpected and always be prepared to step up your game with nicer pieces, but never forget that the general undercurrent is beachy, rustic, wild, and free.

 Christina's Baja Travel Musts